 Arthur is a registered architect and chartered town planner with experience in architectural education and professional practice.
-Arthur was the founder chair of Belfast Civic Trust and the initiator of the Architectural Aid service in Northern Ireland with the Royal Society of Ulster Architects and Citizens Advice Bureau.
-Arthur chairs Ligoniel Community Enterprises and Ligoniel Village Neighbourhood Partnership which was established under the Neighbourhood Renewal Strategy of the Department for Communities.
-He is an Academician of the Academy of Urbanism and a Design Council Built Environment Expert (BEE).
-Arthur's principal interest is the positive involvement of individuals and groups in their local places.
+Arthur was the founder chair of Belfast Civic Trust in 1982 and the initiator of the Architectural Aid service in Northern Ireland with the Royal Society of Ulster Architects and Citizens Advice Bureau.
+Arthur chairs Ligoniel Community Enterprises and co-chairs Ligoniel Village Neighbourhood Partnership which was established under the Neighbourhood Renewal Strategy of the Department for Communities.
+He is a Design Council Built Environment Expert Associate.
+Arthur's principal interest is stewardship of places through the positive involvement of individuals and groups with a wide range of passionate interests with local communities in local places.
 As chair of the Ministerial Advisory Group from 2010 to 2016 he led the team which produced the on-line Creative Consultation Toolkit and introduced Civic Stewardship to Northern Ireland's Strategic Planning Policy and supplementary planning guidance.

 Jason is a conservation scientist and archaeologist, specialising in the conservation of historic buildings and archaeological monuments.
 He began his career as a maritime archaeologist before moving into the field of architectural conservation.
 Jason was educated in TCD, TUDublin and UCD in Ireland, with additional specialist training in architectural conservation in Venice, Athens, Lisbon, Thessaloniki and Vienna.
 He has lectured in conservation in TCD, UCD and for the RSUA and has published a range of books and papers on conservation since 1997.
-Jason is also a non-executive board member of the Institute of Archaeologists of Ireland, and a member of the Historic Monuments Council.
+Jason is also a member of the Historic Monuments Council.

-After completing her Masters’ degree in Structural Engineering with Architecture at Queens University Belfast, Dr Cairns undertook a Doctoral degree which focused on researching the impacts of climatic changes on backfilled deep building foundations.
+After completing her Masters’ degree in Structural Engineering with Architecture at Queens University Belfast, Dr Cairns undertook a Doctoral degree which focused on researching the impacts of climatic changes on backfilled building foundations on brownfield land.
 Dr Cairns has held civil engineering lecturing posts in universities both within Northern Ireland and Scotland, enhancing sustainability within the taught courses and publishing research in leading engineering journals.
-She previously managed Climate Northern Ireland, raising awareness of climate change risks and impacts, and leading cross-sector stakeholder engagement and consultation into the first NI Climate Change Adaptation Programme.
-Dr Cairns is currently the UK policy and public affairs lead for Climate Change and Construction within the Royal Institution of Chartered Surveyors (RICS), a professional and standards setting regulatory body across the built and natural environment, and is a member of the Chartered Institute of Public Relations (CIPR).
+Dr Cairns is currently the Head of Climate Change for the Department of the Economy NICS, and was previously the UK policy and public affairs lead for Climate Change, Infrastructure and Construction within the Royal Institution of Chartered Surveyors (RICS), a professional and standards setting regulatory body across the built and natural environment.
+She previously managed Climate Northern Ireland, an intersectoral partnership raising awareness of climate change risks and impacts, and leading cross-sector stakeholder engagement and consultation into the first NI Climate Change Adaptation Programme.
 Dr Cairns was a Member of MAG from 2014-2019.
 She has declared no political activity within the last five years and holds no other public appointments.

 Gordon is a Landscape Architect, with over 33 years’ experience in private practice, specializing in urban regeneration, planning of new and restoration of existing public parks, and tourism developments.
 During this time, he and his design team won a number of international competitions, including the refurbishment of Sauchiehall Street in Glasgow.